4.b.5. Gravity Probe-B experiment

 Before analyzing the nature of effects confirmed by satellite Gravity Probe B, one should recall what Global Physics states regarding the concept of aether and the possible dragging of mass and energy.

-There exists a partial dragging of mass by global, gravitational or kinetic aether –reticular structure of matter–, which is like an inverse normal movement because the privileged reference frame for movement of mass is the kinetic aether.
+There exists a partial dragging of mass by Global Aether (gravitational - kinetic - mass), which is like the inverse of general movement because the privileged reference frame for movement of mass is the Global Aether.

 The reticular structure of matter supports the mass, gravitational field and kinetic energy.

-Luminiferous aether –gravitational field– is a dynamic property of global aether.
-Luminiferous aether completely drags light; however, one should consider that gravitational fields are additive, and the effective drag of light will be the resulting drag from its gravitational components.
+LUM Aether (Luminiferous, universal, and mobile) –gravitational field– is a dynamic property of Global Aether.
+LUM Aether (Luminiferous, universal, and mobile) completely drags light; however, one should consider that gravitational fields are additive, and the effective drag of light will be the resulting drag from its gravitational components.

-Consequently, Global Physics not only accepts the Lense-Thirring effect on electromagnetic energy, but also –as the gravitational field corresponds in this model to luminiferous aether– it could also explain the Michelson-Morley experiment on the Earth’s surface in a non-relativistic way.
+Consequently, Global Physics not only accepts the Lense-Thirring effect on electromagnetic energy but also –as the gravitational field corresponds in this model to LUM Aether (Luminiferous, universal, and mobile)– it could also explain the Michelson-Morley experiment on the Earth’s surface in a non-relativistic way.

 The Lense-Thirring effect for electromagnetic energy allows explaining properties of X-Ray jets and other particles near black holes.
 It also offers corrections to the light curvature effect produced by stars.